©David N. Dodson, Phoenix, AZ, 2012-2022

 It turns out that the only two things “communist” about Vietnam were its surface-to-air defense around Hanoi and its need for land reform and a redistribution of wealth after two centuries of foreign domination including the Chinese, the French, the Japanese, the French (again), and the Americans.
 All the fears and lies about our “enemies” in Vietnam turned out to be false, but anyone who said so (the most famous being the actress Jane Fonda) was hated and reviled as a result of their compassion and honesty.
 Then, of course, there was John Kerry, an articulate Vietnam Veteran who testified about what our nation was doing and who was subsequently bought off by the established powers as was Jane Fonda.
 It is indeed difficult for a rich person to stay honest and compassionate when all their friends and allies are arrayed against them.

-It is very clear that overall and in non-military terms, the Vietnam War was lost by both us and the Vietnamese people, as, I believe, are most wars.
+It is very clear that overall and in non-military terms, the Vietnam War was lost by both us and the Vietnamese people, as, I believe, are most wars in the modern era.
 And if we had “won”, the taxpayers would have had to foot the bill for an occupying force to sustain the succession of military dictatorships we established there and would get no benefit from the expense.
 We were clearly the invaders in a civil war between wealthy people who had profited by allying themselves with their invaders and the general populace of Vietnam who wanted their country back.
 The “democratic” elections in the South were a hoax, as was the country itself, created not by the Vietnamese but by NATO.
 The “invasion” by North Vietnam was another illusion.
 The leader of the “North” was born within 10 miles of Saigon and the “North” and “South” existed only as a convenience for French withdrawal.
 Imagine how people who have had their own nation for 1600 years might feel after two centuries of foreign oppression.
 Think how you might feel if pilots speaking a foreign language strafed your town or dropped agent orange on your farm or dropped leaflets demanding that you abandon your farm and its crops and livestock and allow yourself and your family to be relocated in a concentration camp as prisoners for an indefinite period of time.
 Try applying the Golden Rule.

 One might have thought that Vietnam would have taught us a lesson, but it didn’t.
 Americans, especially Christian Americans are well-insulated from learning from their mistakes.